Learning to use an e-collar to train your bird dog? This is a must listen before you get started.

 How well do you truly know how to use remote training collars?
 How to select the correct stimulation level, for example?
 What about when to use stimulation and when not to?
 Better yet, do you actually understand how remote training collars work?
 If you’re unsure of the answer to any of those questions, you’ll want to tune in to this episode of the Project Upland Podcast.

 Joined by Pete Fischer, senior consultant for Dogtra, we discuss remote training collars at length.
 Pete draws on years of industry experience and decades of dog training to explain the use of remote training collars precisely and concisely.
 From setting the stimulation level to the timing of correction, we cover it all — and more.
-We also dive deep on some specific Dogtra products and offerings with respect to how they serve the upland hunter and his or her bird dog.
+We also dive deep on some specific Dogtra products and offerings with respect to how they serve the upland hunter and his or her bird dog breed.

 About | dogtra.com